ajbalcazar/ajbalcazar.github.io/_pages/about.md

   - /about.html
 ---

 I am a graduate student in the Master of Public Administration program at the University of Texas at Arlington.
-I'll graduating in December 2022.
+I'll be graduating in December 2022.